archaeastra/TeegardenTidal/README.rst

     python [RoutineName].py <pdf | png>

 Note, the second step of this code block can take several days to complete.
 It is recommended to shunt this process to the background.
+Instructions and details for each routine are present in their respective folders.

 Expected output
 ---------------